 - 1. The student must receive a passing grade for both the course and the project to use it for the Capstone. - 2.
-Synthesis of Competencies - The Capstone Competency Synthesis Form will be due in Dropbox in Pilot for the Capstone course within two weeks of the beginning of the semester (Appendix C).
-An updated/revised form will be due near the end of the semester before the poster template is given. - 3.
+Synthesis of Competencies - The Capstone Competency Synthesis Form will be completed and submitted with guidance from the Capstone Course instructor (Appendix C). - 3.
 Poster Presentation - The student is required to prepare an academic poster and present his/her Capstone project during the poster session.
-Alternatives to the poster presentation may be made with approval from the Capstone director.
+Alternatives to the poster presentation may be made with approval from the Capstone director. - Poster sessions will be scheduled during regular business hours on the Wednesday or Thursday afternoon (e.g. 3-5pm) in the week of finals each term.

-- Poster sessions will be scheduled during regular business hours on the Friday afternoon (e.g. 3-5pm) following the last day of each term. - Final Capstone projects with all requested corrections are due 14 days after the student's poster presentation.
+• Final Capstone projects with all requested corrections are due 14 days after the student's poster presentation.

 III.
-Independent Project: One semester (PPH 8210)
+Independent Project: One semester (PPH 7990)

-Students selecting the Independent Project option are required to complete three (3) credit hours of integrative learning experience (PPH 8210 ILE I).
+Students selecting the Independent Project option are required to complete three (3) credit hours of integrative learning experience (PPH 7990 ILE I).
 Students selecting the Independent Project option will be required to register for one (1) additional elective (3 credit hours) to achieve the 42 credit hour requirement for an MPH.
 Students should start working on their Capstone when they are in one of the last two semesters of their MPH program.
 The approval of the manuscript by the guidance committee will be documented on the Independent Project Capstone Final Score Sheet/ Grade Form (see Appendix L).

 Most independent projects should not require an IRB.
-If an IRB is required then the student should either switch to the Research Project Capstone or have their IRB approved before starting PPH 8210.
+If an IRB is required then the student should either switch to the Research Project Capstone or have their IRB approved before starting PPH 7990.